clorichel/SCQAT/Readme.md

 We will assume that you will run `composer.phar` locally placed in a newly created `/path/to/folder` directory.

-### Install SCQAT
+### Install or update SCQAT

 ```
 php composer.phar require clorichel/scqat:0.4
 ```

 Thanks to each Composer contributor, yes, that was it.
+First composer require will install everything, another require in the same folder with a new version number will simply update.

 #### Globally